SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 1. Upload all files in that folder by dragging and dropping all the files from this folder into the folder in Kudu.
    ![Create new folder](images/pnpprovisioning-module-files-uploaded.png)

-## Uploading the Provisioning Template
+## Finishing the Azure Function
 1. Navigate back to your Azure Function and expand the files tab to the right.

     ![View Files](images/pnpprovisioning-view-files.png)

 1. Select **Upload** and upload your provisioning template file you created earlier.
-## Updating the Azure Function

-Navigate back to your Azure Function and replace the PowerShell script with the following
+1. Replace the PowerShell script with the following

 ```powershell
 $in = Get-Content $triggerInput -Raw